Abitibi-Témiscamingue: History

-When the French arrived, they found that Algonquins had settled the region.
-The first land expeditions were made in 1670 by Radisson as part of the development of the fur trade industry across the Hudson Bay region and through most of the New France colony.
-Fort Témiscamingue, located on the east banks of Lake Timiskaming and erected by a French merchant on Anicinabeg lands in 1720, was an important crossroads of the fur trade along the Hudson Bay trading route.
+The Algonquins are indigenous to the region.
+The first French expeditions were made in 1670 by Radisson as part of the development of the fur trade industry across the Hudson Bay region and through most of the New France colony.
+Fort Témiscamingue, located on the east banks of Lake Timiskaming and erected by a French merchant on Anishinaabe lands in 1720, was an important crossroads of the fur trade along the Hudson Bay trading route.

 Until 1868, Abitibi was owned by the Hudson's Bay Company; it was then purchased by Canada and became part of the North-West Territories.
 After negotiations with the federal government of Sir Wilfrid Laurier, Abitibi was annexed to the province of Quebec on June 13, 1898, by a federal decree.
 For its part, Témiscamingue had been part of Lower Canada and so was already part of Quebec at Confederation.

 The region started to develop during the late 19th and early 20th century, with the development of agriculture and forest industries.
 This began in the southern areas, leading to the foundation of Ville-Marie in 1886 and Témiscaming in 1918.
 However, the greatest wave of colonization occurred between World War I and World War II when a large population came from urban centres due to the effects of the Great Depression.
 In the 1930s, federal and provincial plans such as the Plan Vautrin and the Plan Gordon incited jobless residents to move to undeveloped regions of the province, igniting the beginning of the second colonization flow.

 The first migration flow brought people to the northern part of the region along the National Transcontinental Railway, leading to the establishment of towns such as La Sarre in 1917 and Amos in 1914, as well as other infrastructure as the internment camp at Spirit Lake for so-called enemy aliens arrested under the War Measures Act during World War I.

 The mining industry, mainly extracting gold and copper, also contributed to the growth of the region when numerous mines were opened.
 New cities were created, such as Rouyn-Noranda in 1926 and Val-d'Or in 1934, and mining is still the backbone of the region's economy nowadays, along with forestry and agriculture.

+As an administrative region, it was created in March 1966, when the entire province was reorganized into 10 regions.
+Originally called Nord-Ouest (North-West), the region was renamed to Abitibi-Témiscamingue in 1981.